MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L03/Lab03_Use_Desktop_Flow_from_Cloud_Flow.md

 5. Select Direct to machine for Connect and select your desktop.
-If you don’t see your desktop here, go to desktop flow machine settings and make sure you have the correct environment selected.
+If you don’t see your desktop here, go to desktop flow machine settings and make sure you have the Dev environment selected.

 > <img src="./media/image26.png" style="width:4.31809in;height:3.27103in"
 > alt="set the connections for the desktop flow" />